southrivertech/titanmft.pub/cloud-marketplace/win-x64/gettingstarted.md

   on PGP features and functionality
 - Many more features are available; see the Titan MFT Admin Guide.

-## Getting Started

-To launch the Titan MFT Administrator UI point your browser to your VM's private url or IP address and use port 31443, e.g. https://yourdomain.com:31443 The WebUI is using a non-CA validated test certificate.
-While you will be able to connect, you may see a warning about the invalid certificate.
-This it completely normal and will go away when you replace your test certificate with a valid certificate from a CA

-The first time you run the Administrator it will prompt you to create a new Administrator account to allow configuring the server.

 ## Configure Titan MFT for External access